The Adoption Process at Five Acres Animal Shelter

 If you would like to adopt from our shelter, we ask that you go through our application process.
 When choosing to submit an application, please have a specific animal picked out.
 If you are torn trying to choose between two animals, or possibly have a first and second choice of cat/dog, you may put in an application on up to two cats/dogs.
-Because we keep the individual cat/dog in mind while approving applications, we cannot accept general applications.
-All applications must be filled out on the property with a staff member.
 Filling out the application itself takes at least 10 minutes.
-You will hear back from our canine/feline coordinator with an answer on whether your application was approved or denied within 3-7 business days.
+You will hear back from our canine/feline coordinator with an answer on whether your application was approved or denied within 2-3 business days.

 If you own other animals: